-If you are injured in an accident at work you are probably entitled to workers compensation.
-Nearly every employer is required by state law to provide workers compensation insurance coverage for it's employees.
-If you suffer a job-related injury, here are a few important tips to protect your legal rights.
+If you're injured in an accident at work, you'll probably be entitled to workers' compensation benefits.
+Nearly every employer is required by state law to provide workers' compensation insurance coverage for its employees.

-Workers Compensation laws require most employers to obtain workers' compensation insurance.
-In exchange the laws provide that, for the most part, employees can't sue their employers over workplace injuries.
-With worker's compensation, the employee doesn't have to prove that the employer's negligence caused the injury.
+Laws in every state except Texas require most employers to obtain workers' compensation insurance.
+The laws provide that, generally speaking, employees can't sue their employers over workplace injuries.
+The flip side is that the employee doesn't have to prove that the employer's negligence caused the injury.
 In fact, the employee can be compensated even if the employee's own negligence caused the injury.

-If your employer chooses the doctor and you are not satisfied with how things went at your visit, you may want to consider seeing another doctor of your own choosing.
-You may be entitled to a second opinion under the workers' compensation laws.
+If your employer chooses the doctor and you're not satisfied with how things went at your visit, you might want to consider seeing another doctor of your own choosing.
+You might be entitled to a second opinion under the workers' compensation laws.
 Even if workers' compensation won't pay for you to see a different doctor, it may be worth it to you to pay for it yourself.
 Depending on the extent of your injuries, you could stand to lose much more in benefits than it will cost you to get an evaluation by a different doctor.
 If you have health insurance, your doctor's visit may be covered by it.

 If you reported the accident, but didn't know you were injured at the time, let your employer know as soon as you discover your injury.
-Follow up to make sure that a worker's compensation claim is filed.
+Follow up to make sure that a workers' compensation claim is filed.
 You are entitled to a copy of the workers' compensation claim filed by your employer.

 Prior to filing a claim, it's often a good idea to consult with an attorney who has experience handling workers' compensation claims.
 An initial consultation is usually free and can help you determine what benefits you might be entitled to receive.